larryknaebelobsidian/kingdom/Proposition 175. The doctrine of the Kingdom is greatly obscured and perverted by the prevailing one of the conversion of the world prior to the Advent of Jesus..md

 >It is remarkable that for the complete success of our argument *not one link*, essential to its perfection, is missing in the Scriptures.
 >p.
 181 Vol. 3 Prop.
 175 Obs.
 5

-### Obs.
-7 is a rebuttal against some key Scripture passages used by Whitbyans
+### Rebuttal against some key Scripture passages used by Whitbyans
+Obs.
+7

-### Obs.
-8 considers a few other anti-Whitbyan statements
+### A few other anti-Whitbyan statements
+Obs.
+8
 - The Latter Confession of Helvitia(1566)
 - Olshausen
 - Nissen (*Lectures on Luther's Smaller Catechism*)